ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 <img src="3_Pipeline-Gene_expression_analysis.v2_files/figure-gfm/fig11-1.png" style="display: block; margin: auto;" />

-Classification vector that we could use on other plots, like PCA (next Sesion)
+Classification vector that we could use in other plots, like PCA (next Sesion)

 ``` r